-I’ve been writing this week about my recent experience at Summit Worldview Academy and the nature of student training.
-There are a number of similar worldview programs around the country (including the Centurions Program and the Worldview Academy), and I’m always impressed to see how many students are interested in this kind of intensive preparation.
+I’ve been writing this month about my experiences at Summit Worldview Academy and the nature of student training.
+There are a number of similar worldview programs around the country (including the Impact 360 Institute), and I’m always impressed to see how many students are interested in this kind of intensive preparation.
 To be sure, there are always some students at these conferences who are present because their parents demanded their attendance, but these young people are always in the vast minority.
 Most students come (and put themselves through the rigorous material) because they heard about it through a friend who highly recommended the experience.
 And while there are some fun opportunities to hike, relax and play games along the way, these activities (commonly associated with youth group retreats) are typically few and far between at worldview camps.
 Students are here to roll up their sleeves and get to work.
 They’re far more interested in learning than lounging.
 Youth pastors can glean something from worldview academies.

 I have to confess: When I was a new youth pastor, I was more likely to provide my students with pizza than preparation.
 I thought the only way to attract students in the first place was to satisfy their desire for entertainment and social interaction.
 I simply tried to wedge in the important stuff (theological and apologetics training, Spiritual formation and Biblical literacy) along the way.
 It took me a year or so to find a better approach.
 I eventually realized my students would willingly delay their desire for fun if I could effectively show them their need for truth.
 I began to take them to places where their worldview was tested and I did my best to demonstrate their deficiencies.
 As a result, the Utah and Berkeley trips became a regular offering of my ministry.
 It wasn’t long before my students were ready to do whatever it took to better defend themselves.
 They were more than willing to delay their desire for what they used to think of as fun to achieve a greater goal.
 Along the way, they discovered how satisfying it is to learn the truth, articulate it effectively, and engage the world.